JannikHv/gydl/README.md

 * pygobject
 * youtube-dl

-**Archlinux:**

-[AffeAli](https://github.com/AffeAli) has created an [AUR Package](https://aur.archlinux.org/packages/gydl-git/) for Gydl, so you can install it by:

-    $ yaourt -S gydl-git

-Big thanks to him.

 # Usage

 When using Gydl, you have the option to download your Youtube Video as a **Video** or **Audio**.

-Each of these options have a text entry, as well as 2 comboboxes managing quality and the format.
+Each of these options have a text entry, as well as 2 combo-boxes managing quality and the format.

 ![alt tag](http://i.imgur.com/o4pYQrX.png)

-When clicking on **Download** there are 3 scenarious you can face:
+When clicking on **Download** there are 3 scenarios you can face:

 * Download Finished - When your download has finished successfully.